 The next gathering is for clipping, which may take place any time between the end of June and the middle of July – depending on the weather.
 At this point, the lambs receive their first dose of wormer.
 Once the ewes have been clipped, they stay in the hill parks for a couple of weeks while they grow a covering of fleece.
 Then, every sheep receives a pour-on treatment to protect them from blowflies and ticks.
 At this stage, any unusable bits of fleece are taken away.
 The remaining fleece is rolled up and placed into wool bags, ready to be sorted thoroughly at a later date.
 Again, the ewes and lambs are released back onto the open hills.

 The last routine gather is at the end of August, this is the time we separate the lambs from their mothers.
 First we sort through the ewes, and take out the oldest ewes, ours will be 6 years old, these ewes will be sold to someone that has lowland ground, as although our sheep are extremely hardy, the older girls deserve to live out their latter years somewhere that isn’t as harsh, they will still be capable of producing lambs for another 4 or 5 years.
-Next we sort out the lambs into male and female groups, most of the
+Next we sort out the lambs into male and female groups.

-that we are retaining for breeding, have the tag numbers recorded, so we can fill in the registration papers for their pedigree certificates.
+The female lambs that we are retaining for breeding, have the tag numbers recorded, so we can fill in the registration papers for their pedigree certificates.
 They are then turned back out onto the hill with their Mothers until November, when the shepherds year begins again.